kubedb/docs/docs/guides/pgbouncer/quickstart/quickstart.md

 ConnectionPool is used to configure pgbouncer connection pool.
 All the fields here are accompanied by default values and can be left unspecified if no customization is required by the user.

 - `spec.connectionPool.port`: specifies the port on which pgbouncer should listen to connect with clients.
 The default is 5432.
-- `spec.connectionPool.adminUsers`: specifies the values of admin_users.
-An array of names of admin users are listed here.
 - `spec.connectionPool.authType`: specifies how to authenticate users.
 - `spec.connectionPool.poolMode`: specifies the value of pool_mode.
 - `spec.connectionPool.maxClientConnections`: specifies the value of max_client_conn.